 Graduate: Graduate Teaching Assistantships, UGA Graduate School competitive programs, Graduate Research Assistantships with faculty research programs.
 Departmental awards include Brian Gumbert Memorial Fund, Janis Faith Steingruber Student Travel Award, Melissa Hague Fields Study Award and Robert E. Rhoades Pre-dissertation Travel awards.
 Students may also apply for support for conference presentation.

 Students and faculty are actively engaged in field projects in Asia, Europe, Latin America, Africa, South Pacific Islands and the Southeast USA.
-Department supports Behavioral Ecology and Economic Decisions Lab; Archaeology Lab; Lab of Health and Human Biology; Bioarchaeology and Biochemistry Lab; Cultural and Political Ecology Lab; Conservation and Community Lab; Humans and Environmental Change Lab; Zooarchaeology Lab; Archaeological Geology Lab; Sustainable Human Ecosystems Lab; and the Center for Applied Isotope Studies.
+Department supports Behavioral Ecology and Economic Decisions Lab; Archaeology Lab; Lab of Health and Human Biology; Bioarchaeology and Biochemistry Lab; Community and Environment Lab; Conservation and Community Lab; Humans and Environmental Change Lab; Zooarchaeology Lab; Archaeological Geology Lab; Sustainable Human Ecosystems Lab; and the Center for Applied Isotope Studies.
 The Georgia State Archaeological Site File is located on campus and overseen by the department.

 Existing publications include: Laboratory of Archaeology Series and Archaeology Papers Series.